CIRSS/cs598-data-curation/syllabus.md

 Unless otherwise specified, all assignments are due at 11:59 PM US Central Time on the due date.
 We encourage everyone to finish the assignments before the deadline.

-In the event of extenuating circumstances extensions are granted at the discretion of course staff via Campuswire.
+If you encounter special circumstances that prevent you from completing assignments on time, please reach out to course staff via Campuswire.
+Note that you may be required to submit an [Absence Letter](https://odos.illinois.edu/resources/students/absence-letters).

+No assignments will be accepted after the last day of class.

+For course extensions or incompletes, please email mcs-support@illinois.edu

 ## Student Code and Policies